 \section{Summary}

-This work arrives at a remarkable conclusion concerning a parametrized inhomogeneous {\schro} equation for a finite quantum system.
-We can efficiently emulate the continuum spectra and the associated $\resolventamp$ by adopting the RBM and treating the complex $E$ variable and other parameters in the equation in a whole parameter space.
+This work arrives at a remarkable conclusion concerning a parametrized inhomogeneous \schro equation for a finite quantum system.
+That is, one can efficiently emulate the continuum spectra and the associated $\resolventamp$ by adopting the RBM and treating the complex $E$ variable and other parameters in the equation in a whole parameter space.
 The spectra, as projected in a low-dimensional subspace and thus compressed, indicate that the method belongs to the NHQM category if the non-Hermitization is carried out by properly setting up the complex training energies.
 Therefore, this study adds a new NHQM method for studying continuum physics.
 Moreover, it offers a new understanding of related LIT and CE methods from the perspective of the NHQM framework.
 It also unifies them with other NHQM methods, such as the complex scaling method.

-We also see a close connection between the emulation in the complex $E$ plane (i.e., CEE) and the recent new understanding of the (near)-optimal rational approximation of univariate function with branch points, in terms of pole distributions (i.e., spectrum pattern) and the error scaling with the number of poles (i.e., the effective dimension of the emulator subspace, $\Neff$).
+I also see a close connection between the emulation in the complex $E$ plane (i.e., CEE) and the recent new understanding of the (near-)optimal rational approximation of univariate function with branch points, in terms of pole distributions (i.e., spectrum pattern) and the error scaling with the number of poles (i.e., the effective dimension of the emulator subspace, $\Neff$).

-On the computational advantage, the CEE method allows us to extract continuum physics based on bound-state-like training calculations.
-For example, we could use the harmonic oscillator basis method to compute resonance without modifying the underlying $H$, which is needed in the other NHQM methods.
-The CERPE expands the CEE further by interpolating (and extrapolating) CEE in the space of other parameters in the inhomogeneous {\schro} equation.
+On the computational advantage, the CEE method allows people to extract continuum physics based on bound-state-like training calculations.
+For example, one could, in principle, use the harmonic oscillator basis method~\footnote{Whether or not harmonic oscillator basais is optimal for this purpose is a separate issue.} to compute resonance without modifying the underlying $H$, which is needed in the other NHQM methods.
+The CERPE expands the CEE further by interpolating (and extrapolating) CEE in the space of other parameters in the inhomogeneous \schro equation.
 The potential applications of the CERPE are immense, as discussed in Secs.~\ref{sec:introduction} and~\ref{sec:couplingwithothers}.

-We also suggest a rudimentary test of a NHQM calculation, as discussed at the end of Sec.~\ref{subsec:optimarational}, by inspecting its eigenenergy distribution (spectrum) in the complex energy plane.
+I also suggest a rudimentary test of a NHQM calculation, as discussed at the end of Sec.~\ref{subsec:optimarational}, by inspecting its eigenenergy distribution (spectrum) in the complex energy plane.
 The physical and DC states must be well separated so that the observable calculation, such as $\resolventamp$, makes physical sense.